degree9/KATE/README.md

 # KATE
 **K**ubernetes **A**ssistant for multi-**T**enant **E**nvironments

-KATE is an Anything as a Service (XaaS) tool, it it used to deploy Kubernetes native resources as well as Custom resources.
+KATE is an Anything as a Service (XaaS) tool, it is used to deploy Kubernetes native resources as well as Custom resources.

 ## Core Components